OWASP/www-project-operational-technology-top-10/docs/the-top-10/introduction.md

 !!!
 Info "Work in Progress"

     This should be an introductory text that explains to IT security people why OT security looks the way it looks.

-    This should also link most of the final top 10 items, as they should be related.. and should provide an IT-centric storyline how all of those Top 10 items 'play together'
+It should link most of the final top 10 items, as they should be related.. and should provide an IT-centric storyline how all of those Top 10 items 'play together'

-    I want to link other areas of the introduction too (and just go over them on a high-level here).

-    I also want a similar storyline for the 'OT people'

 ## The OT World

-Some "special" issues:
+When IT security people look at OT scenarios, some miscomprehensions often occur, often leading to suggestions like "why don't you just update components?", "why don't you replace these insecure protocols?" or, "just buy new hardware".

+Sadly, the situation and requirements within the OT world are a bit different to typical IT requirements.
+Understanding those differences helps to understand how some of our OT Top 10 came to be.
+Some of the conceptional problems in the OT world are:

 - **Long lifetime of products**: decades rather than years.
 Remember computer security thirty years ago?
 This is our current security level in some OT setups.